-The result of Theorem \ref{introthm:firstnonvanishing} appears to be new for $n>1$, the case $n=1$ being to Shimura and Rohrlich \cite{shimura1977,rohrlich1984,rohrlich1989}.
-The idea to use congruences to deduce non-vanishing of central $L$-values goes back to Greenberg \cite{greenberg1983,greenberg1985} (the author kindly thanks Michael Harris for pointing this out).
-Non-vanishing is known for non-central critical values by results of Jacquet-Shalika \cite{jacquetshalika1981} and Shahidi \cite{shahidi1981}, generalizing previous results for non-central $L$-values for $\GL(n)$ in \cite{jacquetshalika1976}.
-At the moment, the most general result for central values known appears to be due to Luo \cite{luo2005} (see also Nastasescu's recent thesis \cite{nastasescu2016}).
-Independently of our work, Sugiyama and Tsuzuki recently established in \cite{sugiyamatsuzuki2018} a non-vanishing result for central values for $\GL(3)\times\GL(2)$ where the representation on the $\GL(2)$ factor arises from a cuspidal Maa\ss{} form.
-For yet another analytic approach to non-vanishing for $\GL(2)\times\GL(2),$ and possibly triple products we refer to \cite{vanorderpre}. \\\ \\{\bf Non-abelian $p$-adic interpolation.} In order to study the variation of the above $p$-adic $L$-functions in Hida families, we first establish in Theorem \ref{thm:regularcontrol} a control theorem for nearly ordinary cohomology of $G$ following ideas of Hida \cite{hida1986b,hida1986a,hida1988a,hida1989,hida1992,hida1994,hida1995,hida1998} and using delicate results on the contribution of the residual spectrum of $\GL(n)$ to the cohomology of arithmetic groups \cite{jacquetshalika1981,jacquetshalika1981.2,moeglinwaldspurger1989,frankeschwermer1998,scholze2015,harderraghuram2017}.
+The result of Theorem \ref{introthm:firstnonvanishing} appears to be new for $n>1$, the case $n=1$ being to Shimura and Rohrlich \citep{shimura1977,rohrlich1984,rohrlich1989}.
+The idea to use congruences to deduce non-vanishing of central $L$-values goes back to Greenberg \citep{greenberg1983,greenberg1985} (the author kindly thanks Michael Harris for pointing this out).
+Non-vanishing is known for non-central critical values by results of Jacquet-Shalika \citep{jacquetshalika1981} and Shahidi \citep{shahidi1981}, generalizing previous results for non-central $L$-values for $\GL(n)$ in \citep{jacquetshalika1976}.
+At the moment, the most general result for central values known appears to be due to Luo \citep{luo2005} (see also Nastasescu's recent thesis \citep{nastasescu2016}).
+Independently of our work, Sugiyama and Tsuzuki recently established in \citep{sugiyamatsuzuki2018} a non-vanishing result for central values for $\GL(3)\times\GL(2)$ where the representation on the $\GL(2)$ factor arises from a cuspidal Maa\ss{} form.
+For yet another analytic approach to non-vanishing for $\GL(2)\times\GL(2),$ and possibly triple products we refer to \citep{vanorderpre}.\\\ \\{\bf Non-abelian $p$-adic interpolation.} Previous work on $p$-adic $L$-functions for $\GL(n+1)\times\GL(n)$ \citep{schmidt1993,kazhdanmazurschmidt2000,januszewski2011,januszewski2015,januszewski2016} as well as Theorem \ref{introthm:firstpadicL} is limited to abelian deformations, i.\,e.\ interpolation of twists by finite order Hecke characters.
+Furthermore, these methods did not apply to torsion classes.